aath0/aath0.github.io/menu/announcement.md

 **PhD student in neuroscience in Bern, Switzerland**

 Applications are invited for a PhD student in neuroscience at the University of Bern, Switzerland.
 Our [group](https://neuro.inf.unibe.ch/) is investigating the neural mechanisms that support processing of environmental information and how these are altered when consciousness is diminished, for example during sleep or in patients in a coma.
 To this aim we are combining scalp and intracranial electroencephalography (EEG) recordings with computational analyses of EEG signals and machine learning algorithms.
-Examples of our recent work can be found [here](https://doi.org/10.1523/JNEUROSCI.1941-22.2023) and [here](https://doi.org/10.1093/brain/awac340).

 The open PhD position will investigate how auditory processing and sleep relate to memory and cognition.
 The selected student will have access to high-density scalp EEG recordings in healthy volunteers and intracranial EEG recordings in patients with epilepsy undergoing pre-surgical monitoring, in close collaboration with Inselspital, the University Hospital of Bern.
 The selected student will have the opportunity to design new experimental protocols and participate in data collection and analysis.